Manti Teʻo: Catfishing incident

 In response to the growing suspicions that he was involved in the hoax, Teʻo agreed to a January 18, 2013, interview with sports journalist Jeremy Schaap in which he maintained his innocence.
 Teʻo explained he had lied to his father and others about meeting her in person because he thought he would be seen as "crazy" for having a serious relationship with a woman he had never met in person.
 Teʻo said he was angered and confused by the December 6 phone call and had continued to speak of Kekua because the situation was unclear to him.
-Teʻo further explained that Tuiasosopo claimed to be a cousin of Lennay Kekua, and that the two of them had communicated online over the last several years and met once in person at the 2012 Notre Dame/USC game.
+Teʻo further explained that Tuiasosopo claimed to be a cousin of Lennay Kekua and that the two of them had communicated online over the last several years and met once in person at the 2012 Notre Dame/USC game.
 Teʻo said Tuiasosopo admitted responsibility for the hoax in a telephone conversation on January 16.

 In a January 24, 2013, interview on Katie with Katie Couric, Teʻo played three voicemails left by Kekua and said the voice "sounds like a girl".
 In an appearance on Dr. Phil on January 31 and February 1, Tuiasosopo confessed to the hoax and admitted to falling in love with Teʻo and using the Kekua identity.
 Tuiasosopo also recreated the female voice behind a privacy screen.
 Relatives of Tuiasosopo told the New York Post that Kekua's voice belonged to Tuiasosopo's cousin.
 Despite the revelation Kekua did not exist, NFL player Reagan Maui'a said he met someone twice, claiming to be Kekua, and they had been introduced by Tuiasosopo, whom he believed to be Kekua's cousin.
 Teʻo's experience was the subject of a Netflix documentary, Untold: The Girlfriend Who Didn't Exist, which was released in August 2022.

+Other ventures

+Teʻo is the owner of Teʻo Legacy, a property management company.
+As of 2024, the company owns 20 properties in the Cleveland area.
+In March 2024, the company was found guilty on 10 housing code violations for failing to maintain and repair properties, with the judge calling Teʻo a "slumlord".